eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 {% photo /media/2015-12/doom2/zdoom4-fuckit1.png Teleporter alcove off the lava chasm %}

-The lava is very bright, but the walls are very dark.
-That goes for other places that have lava as well, but it's particularly striking here.
+The lava is very bright, but the walls are extremely dark.
+That goes for other places that have lava as well, but it's particularly striking here — surely, the light from the lava should affect the walls.

 It turns out there's actually something we can do about this.

 Draw a little sector out in the void, not connected to anything.
 It's a good idea to keep it close to the cave, and mark its walls "Not On Map".
 This is a _control sector_.
 It's a junk throwaway sector, not really a part of the world.
-Control sectors exist so that specials can transfer some of their properties to other sectors.
+Certain specials can copy properties from control sectors to other sectors.

 I'm going to make this sector the same height as the cave (<kbd>ctrl</kbd><kbd>shift</kbd><kbd>C</kbd> and <kbd>ctrl</kbd><kbd>shift</kbd><kbd>V</kbd> to copy/paste properties are very useful here), but its ceiling will be somewhat lower than the actual cave's ceiling.
 You can even do this in 3D mode, since you can walk through walls and fly around all you want.

 The lava's light level is 192; the cave's light level is 128.
 I'll make my sector's light level 160, right in the middle.
 I also need to give the cave itself a sector tag.

 Now the magic happens!
 Pick one of the walls of the control sector, and give it the [`ExtraFloor_LightOnly`](http://zdoom.org/wiki/ExtraFloor_LightOnly) special (under "Renderer").
 Give it the sector tag of the cave, and don't worry about the "type".
 And that's it.
-You don't need any triggers.
+You don't need any triggers, because this is an "init" special, meaning it takes effect when the map loads and is ignored after that.

 {% photo /media/2015-12/doom2/zdoom7-partial-light.png Teleporter alcove, with partially lit walls %}